Messere/listal-bot/readme.md

 ### Re-downloading already downloaded images

-By default program skips images that you already have in specified directory.
+By default, `listal-bot` skips images that you already have in a specified directory.
 Add `-x` argument to force redownload all images and overwrite existing ones.

 Example: